MarioniLab/MNN2017/README.md

-# MNN
+# Batch correction with mutual nearest neighbours

+## Overview

-This folder contains R codes used to generate figures 1-5 in the manuscript "Correcting batch effects in single-cell RNA sequencing data by matching mutual nearest neighbours", as well as 1-6 supplementary figures.
+This repository contains the code for the paper **Correcting batch effects in single-cell RNA sequencing data by matching mutual nearest neighbours** by [Haghverdi _et al._](https://doi.org/10.1038/nbt.4091).

+## Regenerating the figures

 1. To generate the simulation figure in the main text, first run the source file `simulateBatches.R`, then run the source file `FourPlots_sim.R` in the Simulations folder.

-2. To generate the simulation figure in the supplement (identical composition of cell types), first run the source file `easysimulateBatches.R`, then run the source file `FourPlots_easysim.R` in the Simulations folder
+2. To generate the simulation figure in the supplement (identical composition of cell types), first run the source file `easysimulateBatches.R`, then run the source file `FourPlots_easysim.R` in the Simulations folder.

 3. To generate the haematopoietic data figures in the main text, first run the source file `preparedata.R`, then  run the source file `FourPlots_haem.R` in the Haematopoiesis folder.